Biography

 In 2022, Senger won the U.S. Regional OSAKA International Music Competition for piano.
 Additional awards and honors have included receiving the Steinway Young Artist Special Prize given at the 2019 Brancaleoni International Music Festival, receiving first prizes at the 2021 University of South Florida Piano Competition and the 2016 Kleinman Piano Competition.

 Senger holds a Bachelor’s and Master's Degree from DePaul University, where he studied with George Vatchnadze, and a Master’s Degree from the University of South Florida, where he studied with Svetozar Ivanov.
-Active as an educator, improviser, and arranger, Senger serves on the faculty of the Musical Offering, in Evanston, as well as on the staff of the Chicago Waldorf School.
+Highly active as an educator, Senger serves on the faculty of the Musical Offering, in Evanston, as well as on the staff of the Chicago Waldorf School.
 Past positions have included serving on the keyboard faculty of the State College of Florida, Sarasota-Manatee, and as an instructor at the University of South Florida.

-Currently based in Chicago, Illinois, Senger is a hobbyist woodworker and composer in his free time.
-He lives with his partner Alyssa, as well as his cat (and loyal teaching companion) Louis.
+Currently based in Chicago, Illinois, Senger is a hobbyist woodworker and avid reader.
+He lives with his wife Alyssa, and cats Louis and Willa.